 If you’re an email marketer, the fact that Apple has their own email service may not be a revelation to you.
 However, you may find yourself somewhat flustered knowing that every additional email client can present challenges for the formatting of your emails.

 Using a smart email marketing solution that provides responsive emails can help ease the pain.
-Campaign Monitor has a large library of HTML email templates that look great on any device.
+Campaign Monitor has a large library of responsive HTML email templates that look great on any device.
 Campaign Monitor’s email marketing solution can also help you track which email clients your users are on.